island-is/island.is/README.md

 ### Understand your workspace

 Run `yarn nx dep-graph` to see a diagram of the dependencies of your projects.

+### Making dev secrets available locally

+Environment variables that should not be tracked but needed locally should be added to the `.env.secret` file.
+Additionally if that same variable is also stored in AWS Parameter Store, the secret can be labeled with the `dev` label from `History` -> `Attach labels`.

+All secrets labeled with the `dev` label can be fetched using `yarn env-secrets`.

 ### Fetch development secrets for your project